 At takeoff, the S-65 comes in at 95.9 EPNdB, 92.6 EPNdB during a level flyover, and 94.0 EPNdB during approach.

 EPNdB means effective perceived noise in decibels, which is used for aircraft noise certification.

-What is the Quietest Helicopter in the World?
+The Quietest Helicopter in the World

 The quietest helicopter in the world depends on what category the helicopter falls under.

 The Stealthy Blackhawk (or Silent Hawk), which was used during a raid in Pakistan, that took down Osama Bin Laden, is the quietest military helicopter.

 The Airbus H130 is one of the quietest civilian helicopters with its shrouded tail rotor and automatic variable rotor speed control.

 It has a noise signature 6 dB below ICAO limits

 The MD 600N is another very quiet helicopter.

 This is down to ts advanced NOTAR anti-torque system, and the fact that it’s a light single-engine turboshaft aircraft.